 I've worked as a teacher and counselor to high-school dropouts, as an artist-in-the-schools where I taught creative writing at every level except first grade and pre-school, a college recruiter, an arts administrator, and as a visiting writer at a number of universities including the University of California, Berkeley, and the University of Michigan, Ann Arbor.
 And, I was a Writer-in-Residence at Our Lady of the Lake University in San Antonio.

-My books include a chapbook of poetry, Bad Boys (Mango Press, 1980); two full-length poetry books, My Wicked Wicked Ways (Third Woman Press, 1987; Random House, 1992) and Loose Woman (Alfred A. Knopf, 1994); a collection of stories, Woman Hollering Creek and Other Stories (Random House, 1991); a children's book, Hairs/Pelitos (Alfred A. Knopf, 1994); the novels The House on Mango Street (Vintage, 1991) and Caramelo (Knopf, 2002), and a collection of personal essay A House of My Own: Stories from My Life (Alfred A. Knopf, 2015).
+My books include a chapbook of poetry, Bad Boys (Mango Press, 1980); two full-length poetry books, My Wicked Wicked Ways (Third Woman Press, 1987; Random House, 1992) and Loose Woman (Alfred A. Knopf, 1994); a collection of stories, Woman Hollering Creek and Other Stories (Random House, 1991); a children's book, Hairs/Pelitos (Alfred A. Knopf, 1994); the novels The House on Mango Street (Vintage, 1991) and Caramelo (Knopf, 2002), and the picture book Have You Seen Marie?
+(Knopf 2012).
+My latest book is a collection of personal essays, A House of My Own: Stories from My Life (Alfred A. Knopf, 2015).

 Loose Woman won the Mountains & Plains Booksellers' Award.

-Caramelo was selected as notable book of the year by numerous reviewers including The New York Times, Los Angeles Times, San Francisco Chronicle, Chicago Tribune, and Seattle Times.
-In 2005 Caramelo was awarded the Premio Napoli and was short-listed for the Dublin International IMPAC Award.
+Caramelo was selected as a notable book of the year by several journals including The New York Times, The Los Angeles Times, the San Francisco Chronicle, the Chicago Tribune, and the Seattle Times.
+In 2005 Caramelo was awarded the Premio Napoli and was short listed for the Dublin International IMPAC Award.
 It was also nominated for the Orange Prize in England.

 Vintage Cisneros, published in 2004, is a compilation of selections from my works.